-The Cincinnati Fringe Festival, produced by Know Theatre of Cincinnati, celebrates it's 10th Anniversary this year May 28 - June 8, 2013.
+The Cincinnati Fringe Festival, produced by Know Theatre of Cincinnati, celebrates it’s 12th Anniversary (Dodeca Fringe!) this year May 26 – June 6, 2015.
 The Festival is a collaborative organization striving to provide opportunities and exposure to artists who are willing to take a risk.
 Our artists push the boundaries of the “norm” and continually experiment with style and content.
 During the festival local, regional, national and international artists invade downtown Cincinnati for 12 days of artistic celebration in both traditional and non-traditional spaces.
 These artists represent a variety of media including theatre, dance, music, poetry, visual art, film and beyond.

 A Fringe History